Conservation of América Tropical (1988–2012)

-In addition, a roll down screen has been installed close to the mural wall.
-This screen—which can be lowered to cover the mural completely when it is not open for public viewing—provides an additional layer of protection.
+In addition, a roll-down screen has been installed in front of the mural wall.
+This screen, which can be lowered to cover the mural when it is not open for public viewing, provides an additional layer of protection to the mural.

 The viewing platform, accessible by elevator or stairs through the América Tropical Interpretive Center, located in the Sepulveda House, provides the public with access to the mural for the first time since the 1930s.

 The design for the shelter and the viewing platform, by Los Angeles-based Brooks + Scarpa, went through a public approval process prior to construction.
 Its contemporary design takes into consideration the historic streetscape in which the mural is located.
 The colors and textures of the shelter reference the historic architecture of Olvera Street and El Pueblo de Los Angeles Historical Monument.
-The engineering challenges included the need to support the structure independently of the historic Italian Hall on which the mural is painted, offer an unobstructed view of the mural from the viewing platform, and span the archeologically significant Zanja Madre (Mother Ditch), which runs across a corner of the building's basement below the mural.
-The Zanja Madre was the first aqueduct to be built when the pueblo of Los Angeles was established in the late eighteenth century.
+The engineering challenges included the need to support the structure independently of the historic Italian Hall on which the mural is painted, offer an unobstructed view of the mural from the viewing platform, and span the archeologically significant Zanja Madre (Mother Ditch), the first aqueduct to be built when the pueblo of Los Angeles was established in the late eighteenth century, which runs across a corner of the building's basement below the mural.

 Page updated: August 2019